Our Approach to Funding:

 Mutual discernment, not unilateral control

-We believe in Kingdom economics.
-The resources already exist—revealed through alignment, trust, and timing.
+We believe the resources already exist—revealed through alignment, trust, and timing.
 Provision doesn’t follow pressure.
 It follows peace.

 So if you’re considering investing, we invite you to walk with us.
 Ask questions.
 Visit the soil.
-Listen for the Spirit.
-Let it be more than a transaction—let it be a shared calling.
+Let it be more than a transaction—let it be a shared sense of purpose.

 We’re not trying to scale.
 We’re trying to steward.